BraeuNerd/epiSTEMas/content/home/tags.md

 # Order that this section appears on the page.
 weight: 120

-title: 'Busca por tu tema favorito:'
+title: 'Busca un episodio por tu tema favorito:'
-subtitle: 'Filtra por temas'
+subtitle: ''

 content:
 # Choose the taxonomy from `config.toml` to display (e.g. tags, categories)